Hosting and bandwidth provided by MacAce.net.

 To be notified of new Q&As, sign up for EveryMac.com's bimonthly email list.

 If you find this page useful, please

 What are all the differences between the iPhone 4 and the iPhone 4S?
 Is one best for me?

 Please note that the iPhone 4 and iPhone 4S both have been discontinued.
 However, this Q&A has been updated with current iOS support info and other details and is quite useful for anyone buying or selling either of these models on the used market.

 However, even though they may not have major differences visible to the naked eye -- there nevertheless are major differences between the iPhone 4 and the iPhone 4S.

 Photo Credit: Apple, Inc.

-Additionally, the iPhone 4 (GSM) has three antenna "breaks" in the metal band (one on the top and one on each side toward the bottom) and the iPhone 4 (CDMA) and iPhone 4S have four (two on both sides toward the top and bottom).
+Additionally, the iPhone 4 (GSM) models have three antenna "breaks" in the metal band (one on the top and one on each side toward the bottom) and the iPhone 4 (CDMA) and iPhone 4S have four (two on both sides toward the top and bottom).

-If the iPhone will boot, it may be even easier to lookup any of these models by order number with Everyi.com's Ultimate iLookup feature or the EveryMac app.
+If the iPhone will boot, it may be even easier to lookup any of these models by Order Number with Everyi.com's Ultimate iLookup feature or the EveryMac app (available for iOS 5 or later and Android).
 Apple refers to the order number as "Model" in software.
-To find the "Model" select the "Settings" app and then click General > About > and scroll down until the field is visible.
+To find the "Model" select the "Settings" app and then click General > About > and scroll until the field is visible.